 26. Glossy + Matte Combo

 Paint all nails one color but alternate glossy and matte finish.
 Same color, different textures.
-Looks editorial, requires one extra product (matte top coat), takes the same amount of time as a regular mani.
+Looks editorial, requires one extra product, takes same time as regular manicure.

 27. Burgundy with Gold Striping Tape